herculesinc/nova.pg-dao/README.md

 class User extends Model {
     // nothing to do here, unless you need to override the constructor
-    // or add custom properties
+    // or add computed properties
 }

 // no need to set id, createdOn, updatedOn fields - they will be set automatically